StableCoder/cmake-scripts/README.md

 ## Dependency Graph `dependency-graph.cmake`

-Adding this will enable the `DOT_OUTPUT_TYPE` option, and adding a string for the file output type (such as png, ps, pdf, etc), CMake, with the dot application available, add a target named `dependency-graph` that will build a visual representation of the library/executable dependencies, like so:
+CMake, with the dot application available, will build a visual representation of the library/executable dependencies, like so:
 ![Dependency Graph](dp-graph.png)

+### Required Arguments

+OUTPUT_TYPE <str> - The type of output of `dot` to produce.
+Can be whatever `dot` itself supports (eg. png, ps, pdf).

+### Optional Arguments

+ADD_TO_DEP_GRAPH - If specified, add this generated target to be a dependency of the more general `dep-graph` target.

+TARGET_NAME <str> - The name to give the doc target.
+(Default: doc-${PROJECT_NAME})

+OUTPUT_DIR <str> - The directory to place the generated output

 ## Doxygen `doxygen.cmake`